-Mali - Pilot Programme for an Integrative Adaptation Strategy
+Mali - Pilot Programme for an integrative adaptation strategy

-As of: July 2020
+As of: October 2021

 State of implementation/results